 But is this true?

-We believe that part of our jobs as leaders, sales professionals, coaches, managers, or even parents is to be the arbiters of change, with information the main ingredient.
-But information in and of itself does not teach someone how to change: information promotesknowledge that may not be understood or pursued by that person at that time.
-Changerequires a systems overhaul.
+We believe that part of our jobs as leaders, sales professionals, coaches, managers, or even parents is to be the arbiters of change, with information a main ingredient.
+And we tend to think that if we offer appropriate data – rational, proven, useful, well-delivered – as the reason for change, the Other will adopt it.
+But information in and of itself does not teach someone how to change: information promotes knowledge that may not be understood or pursued by that person at that time.
+Not to mention that people listen through subjective filters and can only hear/understand new information in direct relation to the same beliefs that caused the problem to begin with.

 OFFER INFORMATION ONLY WHEN SYSTEM READY FOR CHANGE

-Telling kids why they should clean their rooms, telling prospects why your solution is better, telling managers to use new software doesn’t create the hoped-for change, regardless of how cogent the information except where the kids, buyers, managers were already set up to/seeking change and know how to move forward congruently (i.e. the low hanging fruit).
+Telling kids why they should clean their rooms, telling prospects why your solution is better, telling managers to use new software, telling patients to lose weight or exercise, doesn’t create the hoped-for change, regardless of how cogent the information except where the kids, buyers, managers, or patients were already set up to/seeking change and know how to move forward congruently (i.e. the low hanging fruit).

 Here are a couple of simple examples.

-It’s not about the need or efficacy: change cannot happen until the system knows who or what:
+It’s not about the need or efficacy: change cannot happen until a system knows: